 Mahoning County Commissioners

-WIA mandates area investment boards be created to oversee workforce development activities.
-Mahoning and Columbiana Counties makeup Local Workforce Investment Area 17 and its Workforce Investment Board (WIB) consists of at least 51 percent of representatives of the business community and the remainder from labor organizations, community groups, elected officials, economic development and partner organizations.
+WIOA mandates area investment boards be created to oversee workforce development activities.
+Mahoning and Columbiana Counties makeup Local Workforce Development Area 17 and its Workforce Development Board (WDB) consists of at least 51 percent of representatives of the business community and the remainder from labor organizations, community groups, elected officials, economic development and partner organizations.

-All members of the Area 17 Workforce Investment Board are appointed by the Mahoning and Columbiana County Commissioners.
-The full Workforce Investment Board has quarterly meetings.
+All members of the Area 17 Workforce Development Board are appointed by the Mahoning and Columbiana County Commissioners.
+The full Workforce Development Board has quarterly meetings.
 Subcommittees meet periodically.
 The executive committee meets monthly.
-MCTA regularly provides updates of its activities to the Workforce Investment Board.
+MCTA regularly provides updates of its activities to the Workforce Development Board.

-Funding comes from government sources, primarily WIA funding from the U.S. Department of Labor and other federal grants.
+Funding comes from government sources, primarily WIOA funding from the U.S. Department of Labor and other federal grants.
 MCTA is audited annually by the State of Ohio.